JarekCurtis/The-Math-Group/README.md

 Curriculum for group 1 and 2
 Welcome to the The-Math-Group wiki!

 In this file repository you will find files categorized by the different curriculums.
 If you find a PDF od the same content at a higher quality or reduced size, feel free to fork in include the new PDF.
-Make sure to include the naming scheme: [Author's last name] - [name].pdf
+Make sure to include the naming scheme: [Author's last name] - [full name of text].pdf

 # Group 1